 2 Download the Service YAML File

-If you installed earlier versions of partner services, MinIO and Cloudian Hyperstore, upgrade them to compatible versions after upgrading your vSphere environment.
+If you installed earlier versions of partner services, such as MinIO and Cloudian Hyperstore, upgrade them to compatible versions after upgrading your vSphere environment.
 The newer versions of partner operators fix certain issues and use new platform features.
 For more information, see the partner documentation.

 3 Add the Service to vCenter Server